Cross-Modal Causal Relational Reasoning for Event-Level Visual Question Answering: Experiments

 Table \ref{Table8} shows the evaluation results of the ablation study on SUTD-TrafficQA, TGIF-QA, MSVD-QA, and MSRVTT-QA datasets.
 It can be observed that our CMCIR achieves the best performance compared to the six variants across all datasets and tasks.
 Without HSRP, the performance drops significantly due to the lack of the hierarchical linguistic feature representation.
 This shows that our proposed hierarchical semantic-role parser indeed increase the representation ability of question semantics.
 To be noticed, the performance of CMCIR w/o LBCI, CMCIR w/o VFCI, and CMCIR w/o CVLR are all lower than that of the CMCIR.
-This validates that both the linguistic back-door and visual front-door causal interventions contribute to discover the causal structures and learn the causality-ware visual-linguistic representations, and thus improve the model performance.
+This validates that both the linguistic back-door and visual front-door causal interventions contribute to discover the causal structures and learn the causality-aware visual-linguistic representations, and thus improve the model performance.
 For CMCIR w/o SGE and CMCIR w/o ALFF, their performance are higher than that of the CMCIR w/o LBCI, CMCIR w/o VFCI, and CMCIR w/o CVLR, but lower than that of our CMCIR, which indicates effectiveness of semantic graph embedding and adaptive linguistic feature fusion that leverages the hierarchical linguistic semantic relations as the guidance to adaptively learn the global semantic-aware visual-linguistic representations.
-To have a more intuitive analysis of contribution of each components, we show the results of SUTD-TrafficQA dataset in Fig. \ref{Fig9}.
-It can be observed that the performance of CMCIR w/o VFCI and CMCIR w/o LBCI are much lower than our CMCIR, which validates that both visual front-door and linguistic back-door causal interventions are indispensable in our CMCIR due to their strong abilities to uncover the causal structures for visual and linguistic modalities.
 With all the components, our CMCIR performs the best because all these components are beneficial and work collaboratively to achieve robust event-level visual question answering.